jtpaasch/dock/README.md

 Customize the VM
 ----------------

-You can customize the VM's boot settings.
-To make it run on a specific private IP (instead of the default 192.168.0.222):
+You can boot the VM with a specific private IP.
+By default, it boots at 192.168.0.222, but you can change it with the `--ip` flag:

-    $ dock up --ip 192.168.0.10
+    $ dock start --ip 192.168.0.10

-To use a different Vagrant box (instead of the default Ubuntu 14.04 box `ubuntu/trusty64`):
+You can boot a different Vagrant box too.
+By default, `dock` boots a Ubuntu 14.04 box (`ubuntu/trusty64`), but you can boot a different one with the `--box` flag:

-    $ dock up --box hashicorp/boot2docker
+    $ dock start --box hashicorp/boot2docker

-To mount your current working directory to a specific path on the VM (instead of the default `/usr/local/workdir`):

-    $ dock up --synced-folder /var/app

 These options get saved in your Vagrantfile, so you don't have to specify them again until you want to change them.
-For instance, if you boot your VM with IP 192.168.0.10, like this:
+For instance, if you boot your VM with IP `192.168.0.10`, like this:

-    $ dock up --ip 192.168.0.10
+    $ dock start --ip 192.168.0.10

 you then can later just do this:

-    $ dock up
+    $ dock start

-and it will boot with IP 192.168.0.10 again.
+and it will boot with IP `192.168.0.10` again.

 Running docker commands on the VM
 ---------------------------------

-Once the VM is booted (with `dock up`), you can run any docker commands you like on it.
+Once the VM is booted (with `dock start`), you can run any docker commands you like on it.
 For instance, you can do

     $ dock docker ps